 Dams are used to help act as a barrier during oral sex involving contact between the mouth and the vulva, or mouth and the anus.
 The dam might be useful in preventing STIs but there is currently no research to verify this.

 You can make your own dam as they are not as widely available as condoms, by cutting the tip and the ring off of a condom and then cutting along its length to create a rectangle.

 A sexually transmitted infection (STI) is basically any kind of bacterial or viral infection which can be passed on through unprotected sexual contact.
 Anyone can get an STI.
 Some STIs are easily curable with medication; others may be permanent but can be managed.

 It is important to seek treatment, as if left untreated then there can be long term affects.
 It’s easy to get tested; you can order home testing kits, which mean you can get a testing kit posted to your home - you complete the tests and then post them back.
 You’ll then receive your results within 2 weeks via text message.

-More information about the various types of STIs and how to access a home testing kit can be found on the Frisky Wales website.
+More information about the various types of STIs and how to access a home testing kit can be found on the Sexual Health Wales website.

 What can the AberSU Advice Service do to help?

 The AberSU Advice Service is independent from the University and provides a free, confidential, and impartial service to all Aberystwyth University students.

 The Advice Service can assist you in a range of ways, including: